qixuannL/franky-lab/README.md

 # End

-finally, after you have tweaked around the stuff, you can simply double click the home.html to see your work :D
+finally, after you have tweaked around the stuff, you can simply double-click the home.html to see your work :D

 Discord: `aii#3188` if you need any help